jonashackt/molecule-ansible-poetry/README.md

 Python 3.11.5
 ```

-On a Mac `pip` should be installed via the homebrew package also, on Manjaro I needed to leverage `pamac`:
+On a Mac `pip` should be installed via the homebrew package also, on Manjaro I needed to leverage `pamac` (which should apply to other Linux OSses also, using a different package manager):

 ```
 pamac install python-pip